PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 <details>
   <summary style="color:red">Expand For Specific Steps</summary>

-  - VPC Dashboard -> Transit Gateway Route Tables -> Select `ps-lab-from-spoke-vpcs`
+  - VPC Dashboard -> Transit Gateway Route Tables -> Select `from-spoke-vpcs`
   -  Check `Associations` tab and verify the two spoke App VPCs are associated
-  -  Check Routes tab and notice there are no existing routes
+  -  Check Routes tab and notice there is no default route
   -  Create Static Route (Default to security VPC)
      - CIDR: 0.0.0.0/0
-     - Attachment: Security VPC (Name Tag = ps-lab-security-vpc)
+     - Attachment: Security VPC (Name Tag = security-vpc)

 - VPC Dashboard -> Transit Gateway Route Tables -> Select `ps-lab-from-security-vpc`
   -  Check `Associations` tab and verify the security VPC is associated
-  -  Check `Routes` tab and notice there are no existing routes
+  -  Check `Routes` tab and notice there are no existing routes to reach the spoke VPCs
   -  Select Propagations Tab -> Create Propagation
-  -  Select attachment with Name Tag `ps-lab-app1-vpc`
+  -  Select attachment with Name Tag `spoke1-vpc`
-  -  Repeat for attachment with Name Tag `ps-lab-app2-vpc`
+  -  Repeat for attachment with Name Tag `spoke2-vpc`
-  -  Return to `Routes` tab and verify the table now has routes to reach the App VPCs
+  -  Return to `Routes` tab and verify the table now has routes to reach the App VPCs (may need to refresh)

 <img src="https://user-images.githubusercontent.com/43679669/109261520-e8a41300-77cd-11eb-9324-3b0dd1d85f7d.gif" width=50% height=50%>